rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Get some Feedback

-Now you need to get other people to look at your patch, just as you've looked at other people's patches.
-You can use the [rubyonrails-core mailing list](http://groups.google.com/group/rubyonrails-core/) or the #rails-contrib channel on IRC freenode for this.
-You might also try just talking to Rails developers that you know.
+Most pull requests will go through a few iterations before they get merged.
+Different contributors will sometimes have different opinions, and often patches will need revised before they can get merged.

+Some contributors to Rails have email notifications from GitHub turned on, but others do not.
+Furthermore, (almost) everyone who works on Rails is a volunteer, and so it may take a few days for you to get your first feedback on a pull request.
+Don't despair!
+Sometimes it's quick, sometimes it's slow.
+Such is the open source life.

+If it's been over a week, and you haven't heard anything, you might want to try and nudge things along.
+You can use the [rubyonrails-core mailing list](http://groups.google.com/group/rubyonrails-core/) for this.
+You can also leave another comment on the pull request.

+While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
+I'm sure they'll appreciate it in the same way that you appreciate feedback on your patches.

 ### Iterate as Necessary